trolldbois/pytan/README.md

 [..TOC..](#table-of-contents)
 ## API Usage

-### Create a connection to a Tanium Server
+### Create a connection

-  * Here is an example python script that will
+  * This python script will create a connection to the SOAP API on a Tanium server.
+Change PYTAN_PATH, USERNAME, PASSWORD, and HOST accordingly.

 ```python
 #!/usr/bin/env python